25 Coding (Computer Science) Internships for High School Students in 2025

 Timeline: School Year, Summer

 Learn to code in a supportive, all-girl environment!
-Explore how women across the spectrum of race, class, and sexuality exercised power and effected change.
+Explore how women across the spectrum of race, class, and sexuality have exercised power and effected change.
 Be a digital changemaker and create your own websites to share powerful stories about women in history.

 Cold Outreach Strategy for Computer Science High School Internships